Through the Looking Glass: Your Journeys With Macular Degeneration

 A dry or wet macular degeneration diagnosis

 A macular degeneration diagnosis doesn’t always occur in the thick of vision loss symptoms.
-It can be diagnosed in the earliest of stages, also known as early dry AMD, or in the later and more advanced stages where it branches off into wet AMD and what’s known as geographic atrophy, or advanced dry AMD.
+It can be diagnosed in the earliest of stages, also known as early dry AMD, or in the later and more advanced stages where it branches off into wet AMD or advanced dry AMD, also known as geographic atrophy.
 Where you were at your diagnosis might be different from where you are now.
 Many of you were around 65 years old when you began to notice symptoms of macular degeneration and were diagnosed around 67 years old.
 But, were you diagnosed with wet or dry macular degeneration?
 There’s a big difference!

 Macular degeneration is a family affair